samsonos/php_instagram/readme.md

 This method uses Instagram [User Subscriptions](https://www.instagram.com/developer/subscriptions/) API.
 You are able to create subscriptions for updates of your authenticated users.
 Use method ``` subscribe($object, $aspect, $verify_token, $callback, $object_id = null) ``` for creating it.
-Read more about the parameters
+Read more about the parameters in instagram API [documentation] (https://www.instagram.com/developer/subscriptions/)

 Simple example:

 ```php